kbunal/AerialManipulatorDRL/README.md

 ## Experiments

-### Testing benchmark results
+### Testing Experiment Results
 Example runs for the benchmark results is in test_examples folder

 ### Plotting
 For the DRL algorithms stablebaselines plotting tool is used.
-The benchmark training result are stored in benchmarkResults folder unbder the name monitor.csv.
+The benchmark training result are stored in ExperimentResults folder unbder the name monitor.csv.
 Plots can be obtained using stableBaselines load_result function.

 ### Training
 Example training algorithms are in train folder.